DandyLyons/DandyLyons.github.io/content/en/posts/post-22/value and reference types.md

 topics: ["Swift", "C", "Pointers"]
 ---

-# A Deep Dive into Value and Reference Types in Swift

 Understanding how Swift handles memory and data is key to writing efficient, bug-free code.
 In this post, we'll explore the differences between value and reference types, and more importantly, what value and reference **semantics** mean in Swift.
 By the end, you'll know how to think about these concepts when designing your own Swift code.

 ## Value vs. Reference Types